cyclejs/cyclejs/rx-run/README.md

 `.js-container` in the DOM. `inject()` just ties all three Model, View, and Intent together by telling them that they depend on each other circularly.

-For an advanced example, check out [TodoMVC implemented in Cycle.js](https://github.com/staltz/todomvc-cycle).
+For advanced examples, check out [TodoMVC implemented in Cycle.js](https://github.com/staltz/todomvc-cycle) and [RxMarbles](https://github.com/staltz/rxmarbles).

 ## Installing through npm